 however, a major slowdown in discoveries was observed.
 This continued

-through massive government intervention, last-minute substitutes for crude oil and widespread deployment of renewable energy that a major catastrophe was averted.
+into the 21st century.
 By the late 2050s, the end of the 200-year oil age is approaching, with

 the final dregs being extracted in the Middle East.*